|Gifts of Love

 Be resourceful.
 If you can't reach what you really want, create a new way to get it, no matter

 how crazy it may seem at the time.
-There are more ways to do a thing than just the old way
+There are more ways to do a thing than just the old way of

-creative.
 Creativity is a good thing.

 Never give up!
 When surrounded with trials, keep striving for success.
-There are only so
+There are only so many

-success, or two, or three.
+or two, or three.
 This is fortitude, and fortitude is a good thing.

 Never forget your friends.
 They will pull you out of even the tightest places.
-NEVER get
+NEVER get caught

-and that's lonely.
+lonely.
 Loneliness is not a good thing.

 Last but not least, always stay close to your honey.

-Okay, so maybe there is more to life than Poohlosophy, but it certainly keeps me going,
+Okay, so maybe there is more to life than Poohlosophy, but it certainly keeps me going, even

-even in the worst of times.
+in the worst of times.